kvasios/servobox/docs/content/reference/faq.md

 For most robotics development workstations running perception + control, ServoBox's isolation approach is superior.

+!!! info "Deep Dive"
+    For a complete technical breakdown of ServoBox's real-time optimizations, see the [Real-Time Tuning Reference](rt-tuning.md).

 ### What has been tested?

 Here's the current testing status: